Peleschku/Peleschku/README.md

 - 👋 Hi, I’m @Peleschku
 - 👀 I’m interested in VFX Pipelines, video games, and cats!
-- 🌱 I’m currently learning Python, PyQt5, and various DCC APIs (◕ ˬ ◕✿)
+- 🌱 Solid knowledge and awareness of Python, PyQt5, and various (Katana, Nuke, Maya) DCC APIs (◕ ˬ ◕✿)
+- ✨ Currently learning C++ with the intention to learn ImGui and create a v basic ray racer ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧

 <!---
 Peleschku/Peleschku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.